Hiking trail

 Photography Tips

 - Mt.
-Temple Profile: The pass offers a distinct side-on view of the massive Mt.
+Temple Profile: The pass offers a distinct side-on view of Mt.
 Temple.

 - Golden Larches: The contrast between the golden trees and the dark rock of Mt.
 Fairview is clear in the fall.